Social Security Administration uses a complex formula to determine monthly payments

 There are other factors potentially affecting the amount of benefits you receive.
 For example, your monthly benefit may be reduced if you’ve received other payments such as workers’ compensation.
 On the other hand, you may be entitled to a back payment for the time you waited between applying for and receiving your disability benefits approval.
 Again, our experienced Brandon Social Security disability attorney walks you through this process and ensures you receive the benefits to which you are entitled.

-At the Golden Law Group, it is our mission to make sure you receive the SSD benefits you deserve when you need them most.
+At the Golden Injury Attorneys, it is our mission to make sure you receive the SSD benefits you deserve when you need them most.
 If your initial claim has been denied and you need to appeal, or you have any questions regarding your monthly benefits calculation, don’t wait to seek help.
 Call us at 813-375-0098 or contact us online for a free consultation.
 We have offices located in Brandon and Bradenton for your convenience.